Building in Marakkech

 What To Do In Marrakech: ‘Enjoy’ A Hammam Experience

-If Marrakech is a city of high-density, magnetic and outrageous color, then the spa at the Royal Mansour is quite positively the total absence of it.
+If Marrakech is a city of high-density, magnetic, and outrageous color, then the spa at the Royal Mansour is quite positively the total absence of it.

 The Royal Mansour hammam/spa

 I step through a dark, thick, wooden doorway and enter a world of double-height glass cathedral ceilings and white roses—set within a room of white wrought-iron latticework.
 It’s a stark contrast to the vibrancy of life outside.
-Then I’m led to a lounge with cushy daybeds where I await my therapist.
+Then, I’m led to a lounge with cushy daybeds where I await my therapist.

-The Royal Mansour hammam/spa The Royal Mansour hammam/spa white roses
+The Royal Mansour hammam/spa white roses

 The treatment itself leaves my skin feeling like a newborn baby.
 First, I lay on a hot slab of marble where the therapist scrubs off layers of unwanted skin with an abrasive Kessa mitt.
 Next, warm water is poured (actually thrown) all over me.